Palacio de Correos de México: History

 Two service windows upon entering the Palacio de Correos from the main entrance.

 In 1901, the Dirección General de Correos (General Direction of Mail) was made a separate government agency.
 Before, it has been an administrative division of the Ministry of Communications and Transportation.
 It was then decided that this function should have its own building, in part due to the volume of mail being handled annually at that time, which was about 130 million pieces.

 The Italian architect Adamo Boari was chosen for the project.
 The design is eclectic, yet Boari's design pulls the various styles used together.
 The military engineer Gonzalo Garita y Frontera supervised the construction.
 The site chosen was the old Hospital of Terceros Franciscanos, which was demolished in 1902.
 The foundation laid was a new technique called "Chicago" consisting of a concrete slab with a thickness of 70 cm reinforced with steel beams.
-This foundation was mostly constructed in New York, by the Millinken Brothers and shipped to Mexico in 1903.
+This foundation was mostly constructed in New York, by the Milliken Brothers and shipped to Mexico in 1903.
 The first stone of the building was placed on 14 September 1902, and work on the building lasted for another five years.
 In 1907, the building was inaugurated by then president of Mexico, Porfirio Diaz, who, in a symbolic act, dropped two postcards into the receiving bin, one addressed to a location in Mexico City, and one addressed to a different locale in the country.
 For some time after it was built, this palace was also called the Quinta Casa de Correos (Fifth House of Mail), since it was the fifth building to house postal services in Mexico City.

 The building has remained in continuous operation as a post office since 1907.
 However, in the 1950s, the growing economy forced the Bank of Mexico next door to occupy a large section of the Palacio de Correos, for this reason, two bridges were built to connect the Palacio with the Bank of Mexico building.
 Modifications for the Bank destroyed much of the decoration elements that were originally in this section.
 They also added greatly to the weight of the building and have overloaded the steel structure.
 This would cause damage to the building, along with the 1985 Mexico City earthquake.